yellowbean/absbox-doc/docs/source/modeling.rst

 Formula
 ---------

-Structured product is using ``formula`` to restructure the cashflow distribution on the liabilities.
+Structured product is using ``formula`` to define the amount of account transfer, principal paydown or fee pay limit etc.
 ``absbox`` reuse the concept of ``formula`` in an extreamly powerful way, a ``formula`` can be

 * Bond
     * bondBalance -> sum of all bond balance
     * bondBalanceOf [String] -> sum of balance of specified bonds
-    * originalBondBalance
+    * originalBondBalance -> bond balance at issuance
     * bondFactor
 * Pool
     * poolBalance